A guide to using the raw materials PLA, PETG, ABS and more in 3D printing

 These effects are manifested in models that detach from the printing surface in the middle of a process, with poor connection of the model layers or warping.
 (Therefore, a closed compartment is needed to reduce the phenomenon) Fans.

-Print temperature: 235-250 degrees to the top of the printer (Diza)
+Printing temperature: 235-250 degrees for the printer head (nozzle)

 Work surface temperature: 95-105 degrees